Manik-Jain/EMR_API/README.md

 4. git pull develop
 ```

-Once the repository has been cloned, please follow the setps mentioned in Database commands section to create a default user with granted previliges.

 ## Database Commands

+Once the repository has been cloned, please execute these SQL commands in Database to create a default user with granted previliges.

 ```
 CREATE USER IF NOT EXISTS emrHashUser@localhost IDENTIFIED BY '045b95b4047406cd995fbdf3c9a3fd95fb496128ea237b1cdc543c96e509b8e9';